-For the Bird Watchers, Windsor is facilitated by the indigenous forest, which acts as a home to many bird species.
+Birding in Kenya is on the rise.
+Windsor is facilitated by the indigenous forest, which acts as a home to many bird species making it a popular bird hot spot in Nairobi, Kenya.
 Birds often perch on branches of the tall trees while others skulk, piping and preening on the undergrowth vegetation.
 Before venturing into the forest, our resident ornithologist will give you a briefing on what to expect.
 In a day this event is preferable from 6:30 am - 9:00 am and later in the evening at around 3.30 – 6.30 PM.

-Some of the bird life you will spot right from the start are the Blacksmith Prorer, Fiscal Shrike, Speckled mousebird and the Egyptian geese while in the forest you will find Cormorants, Herons, White pelicans, African fish eagle among others.
+Some of the bird life you will spot right from the start are the Blacksmith's Plover, Fiscal Shrike, Speckled mousebird and the Egyptian geese while in the forest you will find Cormorants, Herons, Grey Crowned Crane, Lilac Breasted Roller among others.

 During the walk: